 The iron condor is a neutral strategy that combines a bull put spread with a bear call spread, and for which you receive a net credit (consisting of the net credits of the bull put and bear call spread).
 It can also be seen as a narrow short strangle combined with a long strangle (to be added to the Playbook later).
+The goal of the iron condor is to set up the shorts at a distance the underlying is unlikely to get to over the life of the spread.

 Table of Contents